clouddna-au/clouddna-au.github.io/_posts/2019-11-14-appgatewayilb.md

 ---
 layout: blog
-title: Implement ILB ASE on Internet using App Gateway
+title: Sdd and Deploy to ILB ASE on Internet using App Gateway
 ---

 With Application Service Environments in Azure, there are two ways to deploy them.
 Either as a External ASE or as an Internal Load Balanced (ILB) ASE.
 FOr a customer I had to setup their ILB ASE as an environment hosting two Application Service plans on it.
 We had to also then introduce a Web Application Firewall (WAF) making use of Application Gateway and expose it onto the internet for public consumption.